-In case a dissertation is not certified by the faculty supervisor prior to the viva- voce, the candidate shall not be allowed to appear for the viva-voce and shall be declared failed in the dissertation.
+In case a dissertation is not certified by the faculty supervisor prior to the viva-voce, the the Department, he/she shall not be given another chance in that session to complete the dissertation and shall be marked as failed in the dissertation.

-In case a student is unable to submit the dissertation within the specified time as notified by the Department, he/she shall not be given another chance in that session to complete the dissertation and shall be marked as failed in the dissertation.
+In case a student is unable to submit the dissertation within the specified time as notified by to illness or other exigencies, the matter shall be placed before the Field Work Committee to take a decision.

-In cases, where the student is unable to submit the dissertation within the specified time due to illness or other exigencies, the matter shall be placed before the Field Work Committee to take a decision.
+In cases, where the student is unable to submit the dissertation within the specified time due